About This Chapter

 10. The Alamo: History & Facts

-Missions have been being built for centuries all over the world, but few have a history as meaningful as one in south Texas.
-Learn here about the Alamo.
+Missions have been built for centuries all over the world, but few have a history as meaningful as one in south Texas.
+This lesson will teach you about the Alamo.

 11. The Treaty of Ghent: Summary & Significance